 Melissa Michal is of Seneca decent.
-Her creative work explores historical trauma and resilience within her own community.
-Her criticism focuses on trauma and representation of Indigenous histories and literatures in educational curricula.
+Her creative work explores historical trauma and Her criticism focuses on trauma and representation of Indigenous histories and literatures in educational curricula.
 She is a fiction writer, essayist, scholar, and a professor.
-Her short story collection, Living On the Borderlines, is out with the Feminist Press in February 2019 and was a finalist for the Louise Meriwether first book prize.
-Melissa has work appearing in The Florida Review, Yellow Medicine Review, and other places.
-She has finished her novel, Along the Hills, and non-fiction collection, Broken Blood, and is now working on her critical monograph and second novel.
+She is the author of the short story collection Living On the Borderlines, the novel Along the Hills, and the non-fiction collection Broken Blood.

 Sign up for our newsletter to get submission announcements and stay on top of our best work.